 Fast Facts about Mount Revelstoke National Park:

-- Lightning strikes hit Mount Revelstoke at a rate of about 9 strikes per square km per year causing forest fires in a natural process renewing the ecological habitat of the forest.
+- Lightning strikes hit Mount Revelstoke at a rate of about 9 strikes per square km per year, causing forest fires, which are a natural process that renews the forest’s ecological habitat.

 - The large hooves of mountain caribou act like snowshoes.

-- The temperate rainforest of these mountains are one of the world’s only interior cedar rainforests.
+- The temperate rainforest of these mountains is one of the world’s only interior cedar rainforests.

 - The world’s ski jumping record was broken in 1916 by Nels Nelson.

-- The Columbia River is the largest flowing river into the Pacific Ocean from North America.
-The river travels 2,000 kms through BC, Washington and Oregon states before flowing into the Pacific at Astoria, Oregon.
+- The Columbia River is the largest river entering the Pacific Ocean from North America.
+It travels 2,000 km through BC, Washington, and Oregon states before flowing into the Pacific at Astoria, Oregon.

-Where to stay near Mount Revestoke National Park
+Where to stay near Mount Revelstoke National Park

-There are several options for accommodations near Mount Revelstoke National Park.
+There are several accommodation options near Mount Revelstoke National Park.
 You can stay in town or at Mount Revelstoke Resort.

 Accommodations for Mount Revelstoke